Official: Officer saved 'countless lives' ending mall attack

-ALLEN, Texas (AP) — The mass shooting at a suburban Dallas shopping mall lasted three to four minutes before a local police officer shot and killed the gunman, authorities said Tuesday.
+ALLEN, Texas (AP) — The shooter with neo-Nazi leanings who killed eight people at a suburban Dallas shopping mall brought eight legally purchased guns to the scene, apparently chose his victims randomly and was shot dead by police within four minutes, authorities said Tuesday.

-The Allen police officer who shot and killed 33-year-old Mauricio Garcia acted heroically and saved “countless lives” through his quick action, Hank Sibley, the regional director of the Texas Department of Public Safety, said at a news conference.
-He said the officer is still processing what happened and isn’t ready to have his name made public.
+The Allen police officer who shot and killed 33-year-old Mauricio Garcia, ending Saturday's attack, acted heroically and saved "countless lives" through his quick action, Hank Sibley, the regional director of the Texas Department of Public Safety, said at a news conference.
+Authorities said the officer is still processing what happened and isn't ready to have his name made public.

+“If he hadn’t have been there, I think we’d have had a much more severe situation,” Sibley said.

-The investigation into Garcia's motive is ongoing, but he expressed neo-Nazi beliefs, Sibley said, adding that Garcia had no criminal history before he opened fire at Allen Premium Outlets on Saturday.
+The investigation into Garcia's motive is ongoing, but he expressed neo-Nazi beliefs, Sibley said, adding that Garcia had no criminal history before he opened fire at Allen Premium Outlets.

-Garcia had eight weapons with him, including three on him and five in vehicle, all of which he obtained legally, Sibley said.
+Garcia brought eight guns to the scene, including three that he had on him and five that were still in his vehicle, Sibley said.
+Garcia obtained all of the weapons legally.

+Sibley said it seems Garcia “targeted the location, rather than a specific group of people,” adding that, "he was very random in the people he killed.”

+“The big question that we’re dealing with right now is, ‘What’s his motive?
+Why did he do this?’”
+Sibley said.
+“Well, the big question is, we don’t know.
+That’s what the investigation is trying to find out.”

-Garcia researched when the mall in Allen was busiest — Saturday afternoons — and posted photos on social media in mid-April of a store near where he ultimately started his attack last Saturday, which ended with police killing him.
-Among the dead were two elementary school-age sisters, a couple and their 3-year-old son, and a security guard.
+Garcia researched when the mall was busiest — Saturday afternoons — and posted photos on social media in mid-April of a store near where he ultimately began shooting people.
+Among those killed were two elementary school-age sisters, a couple and their 3-year-old son, and a 20-year-old security guard who was hailed for his bravery in the shooting.

+The security guard, Christian LaCour, “evacuated one individual to safety and was shot while courageously remaining to help others,” Allen Police Chief Brian Harvey said at the news conference.

-An Associated Press review of his online activity shows he also betrayed a fascination with white supremacy and mass shootings, which he described as sport.
+An Associated Press review of Garcia's online activity shows he displayed a fascination with white supremacy and mass shootings, which he described as sport.
 Photos Garcia posted showed large Nazi tattoos on his arm and torso, including a swastika and the SS lightning bolt logo of Hitler’s paramilitary forces.

 The online statements have contributed to an emerging picture of Garcia.
 He was discharged from the Army in 2008 because of mental health issues and apparently had been working as a security guard, according to neighbors and an Army official.